Skip to content

 Yes.
 Infrared systems respond instantly and are well suited to using self-generated electricity in specific rooms or zones.

-About us: Approved supplier to the Church of England.
-We design and supply infrared heating systems for homes, businesses, and heritage buildings across the UK.
-Contact us for advice and system sizing.
+About us: We design and supply infrared heating systems for homes, businesses, and heritage buildings across the UK.
+For tailored advice, please contact our team.